justinhambleton/sessionm-demo-utils/README.md

 ## Usage

-### Running the Script
+### Running the main `generate_customer.py` Script
-This main `generate_customer.py` script accepts important command-line arguments to customize its behavior.
+The main `generate_customer.py` script accepts important command-line arguments to customize its behavior.
 Before running the `generate_customer.py` script, familiarize yourself with the arguments below to ensure proper useage.

 ### Arguments
 - `--context` (required): Specifies the demo environment context.
 Must be one of: retail, qsr or fuel.